What Is Kubernetes RBAC?

 Providing users with too many access privileges increases the risk of stolen or lost credentials, and exposes the organization to insider threats.
 For example, developers should not have permission to delete a production deployment.
 Even if you trust every employee in your organization, malicious outsiders could gain control over privileged accounts through social engineering or phishing attacks.

+In Kubernetes, RBAC is a key security control to ensure that users and workloads in clusters only have access to the resources required to execute.
 RBAC in Kubernetes allows you to create policies that prevent users from performing admin-level actions, such as deleting pods.

 There are several ways to use RBAC in a Kubernetes project: